xKev1n/xU-NetFullSharp/README.md

 <div align="justify">

-  Blocks of the proposed architecture are made up of 2D convolutions with different dilation rates and xUnit [4] activation functions.
+  <br> Blocks of the proposed architecture are made up of 2D convolutions with different dilation rates and xUnit [4] activation functions.

 </div>